BackupTheBerlios/transcribo/README.txt

 *Version 0.5.3:*

-This is a bug fix release.
+This is a minor bug fix release.

 Introduction